kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

   - Usage description: the kubelet declares `DownwardAPIAssignedResources` whenever the feature gate is enabled, and the scheduler uses it to keep pods requesting these values off nodes that would not understand them.
     - Impact of its outage on the feature: a pod may be placed on a node that cannot serve the request — it then receives empty values, or, on a kubelet predating the feature, the downward API setup for the container fails.
 The same applies to pods placed without the scheduler, such as static pods.
     - Impact of its degraded performance or high-error rates on the feature: a stale node status could misroute pods for as long as the declared features are out of date, with the same bounded consequence.
+  - Dependency: distinguishing re-admission from first admission needs `PodInfo.PreviouslyAdmitted` from [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328).
+Until it is available, Alpha uses the fallback described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 Neither resource manager policy gates the declaration: a node declares the feature whenever the feature gate is enabled.
 Nothing is lost by that, because a node not running the static policies has no exclusive assignments to report in the first place, so an empty value is the accurate answer rather than a degraded one.
 The declaration states that the node understands these fields, not that it currently has assignments to report.